Skip to content

 Prerequisites

-• Bruno installed, with the collection you want to migrate
+• Bruno installed, with the collection you want to export

-• Postmate Client extension installed in VS Code
+• Whichever client you're importing into — Postman, or the Postmate Client extension for VS Code

 Step 1: Export Your Collection from Bruno